CristopherErazo/devtools_scicomp_project_2025/README.md

 ## Future Improvements

 To keep comparisons fair, the `gibbs_step` logic was kept similar across `numpy` and `jax` implementations.
-However, different libraries provide different optimizations.
-Tailoring the implementation per backend could further improve performance.
+However, since each library offers unique optimizations, customizing the implementation for each backend could lead to better performance.

 Bellow we see a summary of the profiling  results within the `gibbs_step` function for the `numpy` case in the 3 sampling modes.